outscal/Unity2D-Animation/Chap01-Introduction.md

 ## Introduction

-First of all, congrats for completing all the previous courses.
+First of all, congrats on completing all the previous courses.
 You've come a long way.
 Yayyyy!!!🤘

 ![Pat on Yourself](https://media.giphy.com/media/5bgXQi09KD8S7CGKBy/giphy.gif)